boutquin/Ruby-On-Rails-7-Tutorial/README.md

 - **Environment Setup:** Configures Ruby and installs dependencies.
 - **Database Setup:** Prepares the SQLite and PostgreSQL databases.
-- **Running Tests:** Executes the RSpec test suite to ensure code integrity.
+- **Running Tests:** Executes the MiniTest test suite to ensure code integrity.
 - **Deployment:** Automatically deploys to Heroku upon successful tests (if configured).

 You can view the status of the CI pipeline via the badges included in the README and the Actions tab of the repository.